jbhannah/math-methods-tutorial/README.md

 License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the file named `LICENSE.txt` and the section entitled "GNU Free Documentation License".
+Permission is explicitly granted by the original author to redistribute modified versions of this document under the same title as the original, as provided for in section 4(A) of the GNU FDL.